-Next Review Date: November 1, 2028
+Next Review Date: November 1, 2029

-The evaluation of faculty for promotions, salary increases, reappointments, and tenure shall include but not be limited to the duties described below.
-These duties are considered part of the normal workload of a member of the faculty.
+The evaluation of faculty for promotions, salary increases, reappointments, tenure and post-tenure review shall include but not be limited to the duties described below.
+These duties are considered part of the normal workload of a faculty member.

 The greater duties of a member of the faculty include: